caring single dad with child who is ill on a contact weekend, touching her forehead for fever while on the phone

 What should you do if your child is ill on a contact weekend?

-There is no specific reason or requirement for one parent to have to be the one that always deals with illness; in other words, only giving the child to the other parent in circumstances where they are well.
+There is no specific reason or requirement for one parent to be the one that always deals with illness; in other words, only giving the child to the other parent in circumstances where they are well.
 For example, if a child has a cold and the other parent says they do not want the child for that weekend because they are unwell and seeks a variation to the following weekend when they are feeling better.

 Ultimately, it is part of the parenting experience to have to deal with and manage a child who has a cold, sniffles and is feeling under the weather.